webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 This procedure will take into account that you have an existing set of VMs already installed  [[WPD:Infrastructure/architecture/Base_configuration_of_a_VM]] and managed by the [[WPD:Infrastructure/architecture/The_salt_master]].

+In this example we’ll update the code on all VMs that fills the ''role'' of '''app'''.

 * First, make sure the role you want to target touches the VMs you want

   salt app\* grains.get roles